The Pleasure of God in Obedience

 Samuel's Confrontation with Saul

-So Samuel goes to meet Saul, and (in v.
-13) Saul says, "Blessed be you to the Lord; I have performed the commandment of the Lord."
-Samuel asks (in v.
-14) what the sound of bleating sheep and lowing oxen means if Saul really destroyed everything the way God said.
+So Samuel goes to meet Saul, and (in verse 13) Saul says, "Blessed be you to the Lord; I have performed the commandment of the Lord."
+Samuel asks (in verse 14) what the sound of bleating sheep and lowing oxen means if Saul really destroyed everything the way God said.

 Now our first question is this: Why is God so displeased with disobedience?
 Or positively, why does God take so much delight in obedience?

 Why Does God Hate Disobedience?

 I see at least five reasons in this story why God hates disobedience and takes pleasure in obedience.
 I'll mention them in the order from least to most serious, as it seems to me.